Application of the residence concept to the Anticosti Aster (Symphyotrichum anticostense) in Canada

-Does the concept of residence under SARA apply to this species?
+Does the concept of residence under the Species at Risk Act (SARA) apply to this species?
 No

 No - the specific location occupied by an individual Anticosti Aster plant is plainly a part of the general habitat of the species; there is no inherent feature of this area similar to a den or nest.

-(2) Are these locations occupied or habitually occupied during all or part of the species’ life cycle?
-NA
+- Are these locations occupied or habitually occupied during all or part of the species’ life cycle?

-(3) Are these locations essential to the successful performance of a specific, crucial function of the species’ life-cycle?
-NA
+- Are these locations essential to the successful performance of a specific, crucial function of the species’ life-cycle?

 Individual Anticosti Aster plants do not appear to use a dwelling place similar to a nest or den, and therefore do not qualify for having a residence.
 Therefore, there is no additional legal protection for the species over and above the protection already afforded the individual and its critical habitat.